 When creating a travel fee, you can set the fee category to Travel.
 This will appear on your finance reports and can be useful for your records.

 Halaxy features a number of pre-built travel fees that you can import from our database, including travel fees for the National Disability Insurance Scheme (NDIS), the Department of Veterans' Affairs (DVA), and various traffic and workers' compensation schemes in different states.
 You may be able to claim a rebate for these fees.

 For travel related to DVA claims, you should import the DVA fee titled "KM travelled" from Halaxy's database.
 When you use this fee, Halaxy will automatically deduct 10 kilometres from the DVA claim (Medicare does not pay a rebate for the first 10 kilometres for DVA travel).

 To add/import a travel fee to your Fees List:

 Click Finances > Fees.

-Click New Fee at the top-right of the screen.
+Click New Fee at the top-right of the page.